 Cafecito (Coffee and chat) are interviews with comadres and compadres meant to shine a light on what small or large companies; independent artists or ensembles are doing around the country.
 Café Onda is an evolving publication.
 Sit back, take a sip, and enjoy our monthly Cafecito.
 This series focuses on the playwrights from the Latinx Theatre Commons Carnaval of New Latina/o Work.

-Milta Ortiz and I recently connected at the Latina/o Theatre Commons Carnaval of new work, where her newest play Más received a staged reading.
+Milta Ortiz and I recently connected at the Latinx Theatre Commons Carnaval of new work, where her newest play Más received a staged reading.
 The play is set to premier at Borderlands Theater Company in Tucson, AZ, where the docudrama is set.
-Más highlights the struggle between students, teachers, and Tucson Unified School District when Mexican-American Studies (MAS) was banned from curricula.
-Having grown up in Arizona and being Mexican-American myself, I instantly connected to the play.
+Más highlights the struggle between students, teachers, and Tucson Unified School District when Mexican American Studies (MAS) was banned from curricula.
+Having grown up in Arizona and being Mexican American myself, I instantly connected to the play.